 SSI is available to individuals who have either never worked or who have not worked enough work quarters to qualify for Social Security disability insurance.
 However, eligibility is subject to income and asset limits.
-SSI is also available to individuals who once worked and were eligible to receive Social Security disability but are now no longer eligible because they have not worked in a long time (and, thus, their coverage has lapsed) and to children who are disabled, whose families have low income and assets.
+SSI is also available to individuals who once worked and were eligible to receive Social Security disability but are now no longer eligible because they have not worked in a long time (and, thus, their coverage has lapsed) and to children who are disabled and whose families have low income and assets.

 When an SSI disability application arrives, this is what happens at DDS.
 The file is immediately assigned to an individual who will process the medical portion of the claim.
-This individual is known as a specialist, or disability examiner.
+This individual is known as a specialist, or disability claims examiner.
 On the same day that the SSI claim arrives on the examiner's desk, the examiner will begin to send out letters to the claimant's treatment sources (hospitals, doctors, counselors, etc.) requesting the claimant's medical records.
-Since many medical providers (especially large hospitals) are particularly slow when it comes to copying and sending records, sometimes the wait for medical records can stretch out to a period of months, despite the fact that multiple status calls may be made by the disability examiner along the way.
+Since many medical providers (especially large hospitals) are particularly slow when it comes to copying and sending records, sometimes the wait for medical records can stretch out to a period of months, despite the fact that multiple calls may be made by the disability examiner along the way.

 Your medical records should indicate what you are still physically and/or mentally capable of doing.
 What you are capable of doing is referred to as your residual functional capacity.